jiegec/ctf-writeups/2025-10-04-jailctf-2025/flag-lottery.md

 1. find the first byte of the secret, by shifting `_[0]` by some bits, e.g. `_[0]>>1>>1`, then toggling one bit from it: `[_[0]>>1>>1][0]^1` and comparing it with itself: `[_[0]>>1>>1][0]^1>[_[0]>>1>>1][0]`, finally converting the condition to exception side channel: `[[]][[_[0]>>1>>1][0]^1>[_[0]>>1>>1][0]]`; if it raises exception, we know that the bit was 0, so that toggling the bit makes it larger
 2. the second byte can be found in the same way, since we can do the same thing to `_[1]`
 3. now that we know `_[0]` and `_[1]`, we can use them to deduce other bytes, for example, `_[_[0]]`, `_[_[1]]`, `_[_[0]^_[1]]` etc; the process is the same as in previous steps

+Eventually we will be able to recover the whole secret.